-WJEC

-and activities including, group and paired work, presentations, discussions, debates and the use of ICT.
+Mrs C Davies such as, applied ethics, religious language, revelation, free will and determination.
+You will all undertake an introduction to the study of religion through the example of Christianity.
+Students will experience a range of lessons and activities including, group and paired work, presentations, discussions, debates and the use of ICT.

-Students will experience a range of lessons

-such as, applied ethics, religious language,

-revelation, free will and determination.
-You

-will all undertake an introduction to the

-study of religion through the example of

-Dilemma

-Compliance

-Choice

-'alues

 Many subjects go well with Philosophy and Ethics, for example English, History, Modern Languages, Science, Sociology, Geography and Psychology.
 Philosophy and Ethics can also be a useful complement to science subjects.
-The skills developed during the course are particularly useful for careers in law. education. politics. medicine. administration or the media.
+The skills developed during the course are particularly useful for careers in law, education, politics, medicine, administration or the media.
 The ultimate reasoning course to tackle the challenges of life!

-EXAM BOARD HEAD OF SUBJECT
+EXAM BOARD